TuTomasz/Highlighter-extension/README.md

 ## Instalation Instructions

-- clone the project repository on your local machine
+- Clone the project repository on your local machine.
-- In the chrome, settings go to extensions and turn on developer mode
+- In the chrome, settings go to extensions and turn on developer mode.
-- Click on load unpacked and select the project folder and enjoy
+- Click on load unpacked and select the project folder and enjoy!

 ## Application Demo
 ![](demo.gif)